Bay & Workshop Management

 - Click Create Bay.

-What you'll see: The new bay card appears immediately on your Workshop page in the "Available" state.
+What you will see: The new bay card appears immediately on your Workshop page in the "Available" state.

 Good to know: Bay names must be unique within a garage.
 If you try to create a bay with a name that already exists, you will see an error message.